 Modify the text in 20.3.9 (3rd paragraph) as follows:

 For each PPDU, the transmitter shall select a nonzero seed value for the scrambler (bits x1 to x7).
 The seed value should be selected in a pseudorandom fashion.
+If the SCRAMBLER_RESET parameter is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the scrambler seed should be set to dot11ScramblerResetValue.
 The seed value is sent in the Scrambler Initialization field of the PHY header.
 Each data bit in the data field of the PPDU is then XORed with the scrambler output (x4 ⊕ x7) and then the scrambler content is shifted once.

 References: